andreasmhallberg/readingnotes/Abu-Rabia, 1998. Reading Arabic texts - Effects of text type, reader type and vowelization.md

 - "almost every third word (noun, verb, conjugation) can be a homograph and give two, three, or more meanings; different readings of the missing vowels over the last letter of the word change its structural function in the sentence and give it a different meaning."
 109

-- Production of case and mood endings are seen as a crucial part of reading proficiency: 110
+- [Production of case and mood endings are seen as a crucial part of reading proficiency]: 110

   > ends of words are vocalized differently according to their position and function in the sentence.
 Namely, the same word in four different sentences can be vowelized and/or written and pronounced differently because it function differently in the sentence.
 Thus, the mastery of fluent reading in Arabic demands holistic simultaneous automatic processing of many variables.